CeON/CERMINE/README.md

 How to cite CERMINE:

-D. Tkaczyk, L. Bolikowski, A. Czeczko, and K. Rusek.
-A modular metadata extraction system for born-digital articles.
-In 10th IAPR International Workshop on Document Analysis Systems, pages 11–16, 2012.
+Dominika Tkaczyk, Pawel Szostek, Piotr Jan Dendek, Mateusz Fedoryszak and Lukasz Bolikowski.
+CERMINE - automatic extraction of metadata and references from scientific literature.
+In 11th IAPR International Workshop on Document Analysis Systems, 2014.